Error mitigation, optimization, and extrapolation on a trapped ion testbed: Noise Modeling

 We then construct the IonSim noise model by introducing errors into the $R$ and $MS$ gate simulations.
-These errors are informed by characterization experiments that measure typical amounts of drift between calibrations and result in typical gate fidelities.
+These errors are informed by characterization experiments that measure typical amounts of drift between calibrations (several hours) and result in typical gate fidelities.
+Throughout this paper, we use the same error model for each gate in a quantum circuit, without including non-Markovian effects like within-circuit drifts, fluctuations, and context-dependent errors.
+While non-Markovian effects likely occur in the QSCOUT device, our model simply includes some types of Markovian errors that occur in the device between calibrations.

 For both the $R$ and $MS$ gates, we introduce an absolute power offset that increases the Rabi rate by 5\% of its peak value at all times.
-With this error only, the simulated $R(\phi, \theta=\pi/2)$ and $R(\phi, \pi)$ gates have a fidelity of $99.8\%$ and $99.4\%$, respectively.
-For the $MS$ gate, we also introduce a $500\,$Hz error in the motional frequency, give the ion a temperature of $0.5\,$q at the start of each gate, and introduce a $600\,$q/s heating rate during each gate.
-While the heating rate of the tilt mode is much smaller than $600\,$q/s, this rate represents the effect of the $1.6\,$kq/s heating rate on the much further-detuned center-of-mass mode that we have otherwise neglected from the simulations yet dominates the fidelity impact from heating.
-With these errors, simulations of our discrete-noise-scaling implementation of MS gates produce an entanglement fidelity of 98.5\% for both the MS gate and its inverse, separately, and an entanglement fidelity of 98.1\% for the MS gate followed by its inverse.
-In our simulations throughout this paper, we apply these same gate descriptions to each appearance of a gate in a quantum circuit, neglecting all potential non-Markovian effects including additional drifts, fluctuations, and context-dependent errors.
+For the $R$ gates, this is the only error that we include in the model, and it simply increases the gate rotation-angle $\theta$ by 5\%.
+Including this error, the $R(\phi, \pi/2)$ and $R(\phi, \pi)$ gates have fidelities of $99.8\%$ and $99.4\%$, respectively.

+For the $MS$ gate, in addition to the increase in the Rabi rate by 5\% of its peak value at all times, we also introduce a $500\,$Hz error in the motional frequency $\nu$, give the ions an initial temperature that corresponds to $\bar{n}=0.5\,$q (quanta) at the start of each gate, and introduce a heating rate of $\Gamma=600\,$q/s during each gate.
+While the heating rate of the tilt mode is much smaller than $600\,$q/s in the QSCOUT device, this rate represents the effect of heating from all motional modes and the effect of other unknown sources of incoherent noise that reduce the fidelity of the $MS$ gate followed by its inverse.
+With these errors, simulations of our discrete-noise-scaling implementation of $MS$ gates produce an entanglement fidelity of 98.5\% for both the $MS$ gate and its inverse, separately, and an entanglement fidelity of 98.1\% for the $MS$ gate followed by its inverse, as measured by the fidelity procedure described in Section \ref{subsec:Device Details}.